AndrewX192/lenovo-sa120-fanspeed-utility/README.md

-# lenovo-sa120-fanspeed-utility
+# LenovoSA120-Fanspeed

-This is currently in prototype status.
+LenovoSA120-Fanspeed but with Python 3

 ## Requirements

-Requires Python and the `sg_ses` utility, provided by [the `sg3_utils` package](http://sg.danny.cz/sg/sg3_utils.html).
+Requires Python 3 and the `sg_ses` utility, provided by [the `sg3_utils` package](http://sg.danny.cz/sg/sg3_utils.html)

+Most Linux/BSD/Solaris systems support the sg3_utils package.
+This conversion to Python 3 has only been tested on Debian Buster.
+In theory it may be possible to use it on Solaris, OmniOS, OpenIndiana SmartOS, and OmniOS.

-Debian-based systems might use:
+Debian-based systems:

-    # apt-get install sg3-utils
+    # apt install sg3-utils

-On RHEL/CentOS systems:

-    # yum install sg3_utils

-FreeBSD systems via `pkg`:

-    # pkg install sysutils/sg3_utils

-FreeNAS 9.10 includes `sg_ses` as part of the standard image.

-Solaris/OmniOS/OpenIndiana/SmartOS based systems:

-Native Solaris should have sg3_utils installed.
-If executing `sg_ses` doesn't exist, it's necessary to install it from source.
-Installing napp-it, for the ZFS GUI, also installed all the requisite development tools.

-On OmniOS CE, the steps involved were:

-* Download [the `sg3_utils` package](http://sg.danny.cz/sg/sg3_utils.html).
-Move to somewhere like `/root` and extract.
-* Change into the directory, configure with `./configure --prefix=/root/sg3_utils`.
-* `make` && `make install`
-* Run the fan script and set the path in the environment `sg_sess_path=/root/sg3_utils/bin/sg_ses python fancontrol.py 2`
+FlynnLivesForks/LenovoSA120-Fanspeed

-## Usage
+## Usage/configuration

-Finds the ThinkServer Enclosure automatically.
-Works when the devices are either `/dev/sg*`, `/dev/ses*`, or `/dev/bsg/*`
+Since most *nix based systems will place the device under `/dev/sg*`, `/dev/ses*`, or `/dev/bsg/*` the script should find the ThinkServer Enclosure automatically.

+You may need to use the `root` user or `sudo` to make this script work properly

 Use `fancontrol.py` to set the fan speed: